| When the link to this site was first sent to me for comment

 and director of The Forgiveness Project, http://www.theforgivenessproject.com/,

+London, England.
 The concept of helping people framing a genuine apology

 will be very useful for those who struggle with words.
 We make assumptions